alban-read/M1-MICRO-FORTH/riscish.md

 ```

 set-speed and speed are working on the LOCALS shared with test.

-Obviously accessor words could do a lot more, like checking the speed is valid etc.
+Obviously accessor words could do a lot more, like checking that the given speed is valid etc.